Philip B. Stark

 Research Description

 Philip Stark studies inference problems and uncertainty quantification with applications in physical, biological, and social sciences.
 He focuses on nonparametric and exact inference tailored for specific scientific goals.
 He developed methods for auditing elections now in law in more than fifteen U.S. states.
 He developed or co-developed methods that are part of the data pipelines of the Øersted geomagnetic satellite and the Global Oscillations Network Group.
-He has consulted for major corporations and for the U.S. Department of Justice, the Federal Trade Commission, the U.S. Department of Agriculture, the U.S. Census Bureau, the U.S. Department of Housing and Urban Development, the U.S. Department of Veterans Affairs, the California Attorney General, the California Highway Patrol, the Illinois State Attorney, and the New Hampshire Secretary of State, the New Hampshire Attorney General.
+He has consulted for major corporations and for the U.S. Department of Justice, the Federal Trade Commission, the U.S. Department of Agriculture, the U.S. Census Bureau, the U.S. Department of Housing and Urban Development, the U.S. Department of Veterans Affairs, the California Attorney General, the California Highway Patrol, the Illinois State Attorney, and the New Hampshire Secretary of State, and the New Hampshire Attorney General.
 He has testified to the U.S. House of Representatives Subcommittee on the Census; the State of California Senate Committee on Elections, Reapportionment and Constitutional Amendments; the State of California Assembly Committee on Elections and Redistricting; and the State of California Senate Committee on Natural Resources.
-He currently serves on the Board of Advisors of the US Election Assistance Commission.
+He serves on the Board of Advisors of the US Election Assistance Commission.
 See www.stat.berkeley.edu/~stark/bio.pdf

 In the News